diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 The * wild card is used to expand search results and is great to go around [naming convention](#naming_convention) issues.

-> 🔆 &nbsp;A search might be slower when using the * wild card, especially when it is placed in front of your query, because it is searching a much larger amount of data.
+> 🔆 &nbsp;A search might be slower when using the * wild card, especially when it is placed in front of your query because it is searching a much larger amount of data.

 >🔆 &nbsp;If you prefer not typing the **\*** and ALWAYS want to use it by default, you can select that preference **> gear icon > Settings > [Use predictive search](#predictive_search)**.
-Please be aware that using predictive search might expand your results way too much at all time.
+Please be aware that using predictive search might expand your results way too much at all times.
 Throughout this user guide, we assume the predictive search has not been selected.

 #### How to Use the * | Examples with Letters